Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- He has earned a quality start five times in 18 starts this season.

-- In 18 starts this season, Smyly has lasted five or more innings 12 times, with an average of 5.2 innings per appearance.
+- Taillon has seven starts in a row of five innings or more.

-- He has two appearances this season with zero earned runs allowed out of his 18 chances this season.
+- He has finished two appearances without allowing an earned run in 15 chances this season.

 |Opponent